What is Klinefelter syndrome?

 - Testing for fertility issues and/or low testosterone in adulthood.

 The doctor will look at the chromosomes to check for an extra X chromosome.
 Looking at someone’s chromosomes is done by a blood test called karyotype.
-This test can confirm a diagnosis of Klinefelter syndrome because there are 47 chromosomes, including two X chromosomes and a Y. This can be done in children, adults and even in a baby before birth.
+This test can confirm a diagnosis of Klinefelter syndrome because there are 47 chromosomes, including two X chromosomes and a Y. This can be done in children, adults and even in a fetus before birth.

-It isn’t standard to test babies for Klinefelter syndrome before birth, but if certain tests are done that gather genetic material from tissue or fluid (chorionic villus sampling or amniocentesis) it can be detected.
+It isn’t standard to test fetuses for Klinefelter syndrome, but certain tests that gather genetic material from tissue or fluid (chorionic villus sampling or amniocentesis) can detect it.
 Chorionic villus sampling involves taking a sample from the placenta (the food source for the fetus in the uterus).
 Amniocentesis involves taking a sample from the amniotic fluid that the fetus is in within the uterus.
 Both of these sample sites have genetic material from the fetus and can help the healthcare provider determine if Klinefelter syndrome is present.
-There are also new types of non-invasive prenatal testing (NIPT) designed to look for other extra chromosomes.
-However, it’s unclear how accurate these non-invasive tests are in diagnosing Klinefelter syndrome.
+There are also new types of noninvasive prenatal testing (NIPT) designed to look for other extra chromosomes.
+However, it’s unclear how accurate these noninvasive tests are in diagnosing Klinefelter syndrome.

 In people with very mild cases of Klinefelter syndrome — those without symptoms — the condition may never be diagnosed or treated.
 Some people believe that only 20 to 30% of all people with Klinefelter syndrome ever know about their diagnosis.
-For others, it’s only discovered when the man is tested for infertility.
+For others, it’s only discovered when they’re tested for infertility.

 Management and Treatment